jepegit/cellpy/docs/Tutorials/getting_started_tutorial.rst

    $ pip install --pre cellpy

-To run a more complete check of your installation, there exist a ``cellpy`` sub-command than can become helpful
+To run a more complete check of your installation, there exist a ``cellpy`` sub-command than can be helpful

 .. code:: bash

    $ cellpy info --check

-However, the authors of this package have not had time to implement any checks yet, so at the moment nothing will happen (sorry).
+(at least when we have finalized it).

 2. The ``cellpy`` command to your rescue
 ----------------------------------------

-To help installing and controlling your ``cellpy`` installation, a CLI (a command line interface; basically its a small program you can run from your command line / shell) is provided with four main commands, including ``info`` for getting information about your installation, and ``setup`` for helping you to set up your installation and writing a configuration file.
+To help installing and controlling your ``cellpy`` installation, a CLI is provided with four main commands, including ``info`` for getting information about your installation, and ``setup`` for helping you to set up your installation and writing a configuration file.

 To get more information, you can issue